 You can also be exposed to Salmonella bacteria by not thoroughly cleaning surfaces that have been used to prepare raw meat and other foods in the kitchen, or if you have not properly washed fresh fruits and vegetables before eating them.
 Food handlers who have not thoroughly washed their hands after handling raw meat or after using the washroom can also contaminate food.

-Salmonella can also be found on some pets.
-Exotic pets, such as snakes, turtles and reptiles, and dogs and cats may carry the bacteria even when healthy.
-Foods for these pets can also be contaminated with Salmonella bacteria.
-You can become infected if you do not wash your hands after touching your pets.
+Salmonella can also be spread to people through contact with infected animals, including reptiles, amphibians, pocket pets (hedgehogs, rodents), birds, livestock, and dogs and cats.
+These animals may carry the bacteria even when healthy.
+Pet foods (raw or processed, wet or dry) can also be contaminated with Salmonella bacteria, and can increase a pet's chance of shedding Salmonella.
+You can become infected if you do not wash your hands after touching your pets or handling their food.

 If you are infected with the bacteria you may not get sick or show symptoms, but you can carry the bacteria and spread the infection to others.